 A significant portion of Marc's research has involved the New Zealand tuatara (Sphenodon punctatus) as well as its diverse fossil relatives which are known from deposits worldwide - including his homeland of Wales.
-However, he has also conducted research on a range of living and fossil animals including frogs, lizards, dinosaurs, snakes, and sea turtles.
-He helped describe the largest known fossil frog (Beelzebufo from the Late Cretaceous of Madagascar) and led the analysis of the oldest known fossil relative of lizards, snakes, and tuatara, which was recovered from the Middle Triassic of Germany.
+He has also conducted research on a range of living and fossil animals including frogs, salamanders, lizards, dinosaurs, snakes, and sea turtles.

 His fieldwork experience includes searching for fossils in Spain, China, and Scotland, as well as searching for living lizards to measure in Namibia and Australia.

 Marc is passionate promoter of science and education as demonstrated by his repeated contributions to public engagement events.
 Whilst at University of Adelaide, these contributions include leading the award winning Fantastic Plastic Reptile Skulls (#FPRSkulls) display at the School of Biological Sciences open day.
 This now ongoing initiative seeks to promote the greater awareness of reptile skull diversity by using attractive, accurate, and tactile 3D models.
 He delivered lectures and workshops in China as part of Darwin Now, a global initiative that explored the impact of Charles Darwin's remarkable legacy in the 21st Century organized by the British Council.
 He has also twice been an invited speaker for “Is there life after a PhD?” an annual event hosted by Cumberland Lodge (http://www.cumberlandlodge.ac.uk/), presented for Nature Live (http://www.nhm.ac.uk/natureplus/community/nature-live), and has worked as an associate trainer for Think Write (http://www.thinkwrite.biz/).

 Marc's education includes artistic training and he has won two international poster prizes.
 For many years he has been chair of the Colbert Student Poster Prize Panel for the Society of Vertebrate Paleontology.